davidcmarkham/bhxiv-cwld/example/logic/paper.md

 \hline
 \end{tabular}

+An issue we encountered in making the dictionary available is that there is no standard/FAIR data format to publish string to term mappings.
+The SSSOM (Super Simple Standard for Ontology Mappings) [@matentzoglu2022simple] supports term to term mappings, but not string to term.
+We have discussed with the SSSOM developers about implementing support for this, and are helping with a pull request (https://github.com/mapping-commons/sssom/pull/235) to add it to the standard.
+We will then hopefully be able to publish the dictionary in the future using SSSOM.

 # Terminology in Microbial Biotechnology tools & resources

+Using the Stack Exchange dataset, we also analysed the popularity of terms used in MB tools and resources to establish which terms are more commonly used.
 This list is non-exhaustive, but covers a selection of terms that we noticed differ between MB tools such as SBOLDesigner [@zhang2017sboldesigner] and SBOLCanvas [@terry2021sbolcanvas].

 \begin{tabular}{ |p{3cm}|p{3cm}|p{3cm}|p{3cm}| }